Large-time asymptotics for the defocusing Manakov system on a nonzero background

-\section{Concluding Remarks}
+Consequently, the coefficient of the leading term is again expressed through $\alpha(\xi)$, and the $t^{-1/2}$ coefficient reduces to the corresponding modulated linear wave.
+This yields~\eqref{E:bjgs}.

-In this work, we apply the Deift-Zhou nonlinear steepest descent method to the defocusing Manakov system on a nonzero background, under the condition that the initial data satisfies Assumptions~\ref{As:1}.
-Compared with the results for the defocusing scalar NLS equation under a similar nonzero background, it is observed that the vector case exhibits an additional dispersive correction term of order $\mathcal{O}(t^{-1/2})$ in the long-time asymptotic formula within the soliton region.
-This indicates a more complex structure of the solution for the coupled system.
+\section{Concluding remarks}

-Although we impose rather strict assumptions on the initial data, we believe our results can be extended to weaker initial conditions.
-For general initial data, the $\bar{\partial}$-steepest descent method would be more effective compared to the classical Deift-Zhou nonlinear steepest descent method.
-This is because we hope to deform the contour so that the final RH problem has no jump near the branch points $\pm q_0$.
-Moreover, the $\bar{\partial}$-steepest descent method yields sharper estimates for Sobolev initial data, as illustrated in Ref.~\cite{BJM2018} for the scalar focusing NLS equation with zero background.
-This method has already been successfully applied by Cuccagna and Jenkins~\cite{CuJe2016} and by Wang and Fan~\cite{WF2023,WF2022} to study the long-time asymptotics of the scalar defocusing NLS equation with initial data in $\mathrm{tanh}(x)+ H^{4,4}(\R)$.
-Therefore, one may expect that the results of this paper can be extended to a similar Sobolev framework, enabling the use of the $\bar{\partial}$-steepest descent method for long-time asymptotic analysis.
+In this work, we apply the Deift--Zhou nonlinear steepest descent method to the defocusing Manakov system on a nonzero background under Assumptions~\ref{As:1}.
+Compared with the scalar defocusing NLS equation with similar NZBCs, the vector case exhibits an additional \(\mathcal O(t^{-1/2})\) dispersive correction in the soliton region, revealing a genuinely vectorial asymptotic effect.
+Although the assumptions imposed on the initial data are relatively strong, we expect that the results can be extended to weaker Sobolev-type settings.
+In such a framework, the \(\bar\partial\)-steepest descent method would be more suitable, as in the scalar defocusing NLS case~\cite{CuJe2016,WF2023,WF2022}.
 Such an extension, however, would require a more detailed investigation.
 Nevertheless, this work reveals the characteristics of solutions for the defocusing Manakov system with NZBCs~\eqref{E:bjtj} and represents the first progress in understanding the long-time behavior of solutions to vector NLS equations with NZBCs.
-The results of this work also open up a number of interesting issues: